 “Never… never… Whether you are five or 100, never give up.
 It’s never too late.”

 Welcome back, Duke!
-This handsome guy recently came back to our program.
+This handsome guy recently came back to our program (due to unforeseen life circumstances for his owners; not through any fault of his own).
 He’s an older gentleman at seven years old and weighs in at around 65 pounds, just pushing him into our “large dog” category.

 Housebreaking, Crate-Training, and Commands